4 accredited programs. Compare programs, get details, and request info.

 This course is designed for healthcare professionals and others to learn CPR and other cardiovascular life support skills.
 It provides knowledge on performing CPR and using AED devices across in hospital and pre-hospital settings.
 The course includes an online component and an in-person evaluation, ensuring comprehensive skills training.

-Common questions about BLS training in Georgia
+About BLS training in Georgia.

 The average cost for BLS training in Georgia is approximately $31.
 Program tuition ranges from $31 to $31 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All BLS programs listed on FirstRespondersHub meet accreditation standards set by the American Heart Association (AHA).AHA accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Basic Life Supports.
+All BLS programs listed on FirstRespondersHub meet accreditation standards set by the American Heart Association (AHA).
+AHA accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Basic Life Supports.

 BLS training in Georgia combines classroom instruction with hands-on practical experience.
 Programs cover basic life support skills including cpr, aed use, and ventilations. available in two tracks: pre-hospital and in-facility.
 You'll learn through lectures, skills labs, and clinical rotations before taking the AHA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.